jrsenthil-kumar2312/starwars-api/README.md

 A simple implementation of StarWars API (SWAPI) using 2 different approach:
 1. Writing API within the framework (Django)
-2. Writing API out of the framework (Django) - preferred approach
+2. Writing API out of the framework (Django) - preferred approach with clean architecture

 IMPORTANT NOTE:
 1. This application uses sqlite as db for ease of development and testing.